juliaromberg/perspectivist-turn-aq/README.md

 # Towards a Perspectivist Turn in Argument Quality Assessment

 ## Database
+An interactive version of the database is available under: https://goofy-grouse-1da.notion.site/AQ-DQ-Datasets-e3e5886191ef472aaffb47fec0daea92

+The underlying csv file can be found in the *Database folder*.

 ## Experiments
 To reproduce our analyses, request the raw data from the respective original authors.